 Although problem-solving is built into our brains, we shouldn’t take it for granted.
 Rather, we should all become masters of problem-solving, trying out different techniques and testing them wherever we can.
 We’d love to hear about your experience as a contemporary problem-solver, whether on your own or with one of our courses; share your story or Twitter, Facebook, Instagram or LinkedIn.

 Our humanness is our competitive advantage against AI and the technology of the future.
 Needing a competitive advantage is even more significant for the next-gen workforce, where smart machines pose an even greater threat to their livelihoods.
 Higher-education is adapting to this new reality, but primary and secondary schools are falling behind.
 Many matriculants today aren’t prepared with the “hard” technical skills or the “soft” human skills (like problem-solving!).
 We want to change that; that’s why we’ll be interrogating the current school curricula and see what can be done to prepare the next-gen workforce.
-Get more information on Gearing Schools for the Unpredictable Future on Quicket.
+Get more of a competitive advantage with our online short courses and accredited qualifications.

 About the author